victoriajeniluc/Practice/Java/Java_questions.md

 30. When we are creating constructors... do we really need to create every individual one like how we did for A example in challenge 9 where we test for every scenario?
 31. Okay totally understand why we use non-static methods... but I am confused of why static methods are very important to classes in java.. are they considered "CLASS METHODS IN A WAY"?
 32. What is the importance with TODO... like why does the color change when I make it as a comment?
+33. Why would IntelliJ ask us to turn the public method to a private one for Example DogTest1?
+34. Please understand when to use static and nonstatic methods